 This telescope will accompany you to the depths of the dark sky.
 It is an easy-to-use, powerful telescope that will give you the best value for your money.
 Thanks to Celestron PowerSeeker, planets will be just a few steps away from you.

-The PowerSeeker is small and lightweight, so you can take it with you to your dream observation site once the quarantine is over.
+The PowerSeeker is small and lightweight, so you can take it with you to your dream observation site once you're ready.

 This is the perfect Dobsonian telescope that will last you a lifetime.
 It is ideal for the budding astronomy enthusiast or the whole family.